Skip to content

 Managing the sales process

 In terms of managing the leads and the process, these are a couple of things that I think every sales professional should be familiar with.
-For a qualified lead you need to ensure that you have a set time and place to call them back.
+For a qualified lead, you need to ensure that you have a set time and place to call them back.

 "It is good to call qualified leads within the first half an hour"

-This is what we say to ourselves internally, if we get a qualified lead.
+This is what we say to ourselves internally if we get a qualified lead.

 I have views built out for recent visits, this could be across the board.
 And based on that visit, we'll dictate whether or not, that person is worth a call or he needs a little bit more nurturing or emails.
 Every single Hubspot sales rep will get a notification, an email directly into the inbox stating this information.
 A person from this company has visited the pricing page in addition to the email it will provide me with a couple of resources that I should share with the prospect as part of their evaluation of Hubspot.

-Recent QLs (qualified leads) are things that we have internally in Hubspot such as an SQL (sales qualified lead), a PQL (product qualified lead).
-These are existing Hubspot customers, existing users using the free software.
+Recent QLs (qualified leads) are things that we have internally in Hubspot such as an SQL (sales qualified lead), and a PQL (product qualified lead).
+These are existing Hubspot customers, and existing users using the free software.
 Essentially putting their hand up and saying, I want to evaluate this further.
-They're definitely the key that everyone should look to incorporate into their sales process today if you haven't already done so.
+They're the key that everyone should look to incorporate into their sales process today if you haven't already done so.

 Sales automation